OxalisCommunity/oxalis/developer-readme.md

     // Creates and wires up an Oxalis outbound module (Guice) OxalisOutboundModule oxalisOutboundModule = new OxalisOutboundModule();

-    // Creates a builder, which will build our transmission request TransmissionRequestBuilder builder = oxalisOutboundModule.getTransmissionRequestBuilder();
+    // Get the transmission request builder
+    TransmissionRequestBuilder builder = oxalisOutboundModule.getTransmissionRequestBuilder();
-    builder.payLoad(is);

-    // Overrides the end point address, thus preventing a SMP lookup builder.overrideAs2Endpoint(new URL("https://localhost:8443/oxalis/as2"), "peppol-APP_1000000006");
+    // construct the transmission request
+    builder.payLoad(new FileInputStream("/some/file/to/send/sbdh.xml"));

     // Builds our transmission request
     TransmissionRequest transmissionRequest = builder.build();